 The National Campaign for Sustainable Agriculture (NCSA) launched in 1994 to provide a national forum in which to develop and promote federal sustainable agriculture policy.
 The goal was to create federal policy to shift the food system toward sound environmental stewardship, to foster decent livelihoods for farmers and workers, and to be socially just and humane.
 NCSA functioned as a working alliance of partner organizations to bring together many interests and voices, from large national groups like the Sierra Club and National Farmers Union, to tiny grassroots associations like farmers’ markets and food-purchasing co-ops.
 Combining these with the strength in numbers added by consumers, environmentalists, wildlife advocates, educational institutions, religious institutions, community food security groups, civil rights activists, and rural community groups, NCSA built a powerful grassroots voice with the breadth and unity essential to bring about change in federal policy.
 At the time of the merger, NCSA had more than 100 official partners.

-In 1988, sustainable agriculture leaders pioneered the Sustainable Agriculture Working Group (SAWG) concept – a regional network of organizations working on sustainable agriculture issues.
+In 1988, sustainable agriculture leaders developed the Sustainable Agriculture Working Group (SAWG) concept – a regional network of organizations working on sustainable agriculture issues.
 The Sustainable Agriculture Working Group (SAWG) served as both a regional network and as a subset of the broader network that functioned as a formal coalition for direct advocacy purposes, the Sustainable Agriculture Coalition.

 Other regional SAWGs were created in the early 1990s: